joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/052-Infrastructure-Controls.md

 - Avoids a monolithic security stance.
 - If one mechanism fails, the next layer steps up and stops attack

+To learn more, please see [Defense in Depth](../006-Identity-and-Access-Management/010-Defense-in-Depth.md)

 ### Zero Trust Model

 The Zero Trust Model, also known as **Perimeterless security**, focuses on "**Never trust, always verify** concept whereby users and devices should not be trusted by default.